 From our experience of running thousands of votes, we find that the issues are simply one of ensuring a proper transparency process is followed or that the ElectionBuddy results are communicated directly from ElectionBuddy.
 Voters are sometimes not aware that ElectionBuddy can provide the results directly and want to see the results within ElectionBuddy to be assured that what they were told by the administrator is the same as what ElectionBuddy calculated.
 They are essentially curious - they don't doubt the results; they just want to be assured.

 These two solutions typically solve the majority of the concerns related to vote outcomes for both voters and the administrator.
 Increased communication is key.
-However, if concerns still exist, it is at this juncture where a vote challenge process can begin.
+If concerns still exist, it is at this juncture that a vote challenge process can begin.

 I'm a Voter and I have a concern: what do I do?

-If you are interested in seeing the results of a vote, we encourage you to directly ask your administrator for access to the Results Page of the ElectionBuddy election that you participated in.
+If you are interested in seeing the results of a vote, we encourage you to directly ask your administrator for access to the Results Page of the ElectionBuddy vote that you participated in.

-If you are refused or do not receive a response, or you're not comfortable sharing your identity with the administrator, we are happy to ask on your behalf anonymously.
+If you do not receive a response, are refused, or you're not comfortable sharing your identity with the administrator, we are happy to ask on your behalf anonymously.

-If you believe that the results don’t accurately reflect the vote that has occurred, please reach out and we will explain the next steps of how a vote challenge is instigated.
+If you have received the results and you think that they don’t accurately reflect the vote that has occurred, please reach out and we will explain the next steps in the process.